 On the downside, with great control comes great responsibility — and risk.
 In a direct distribution setting, the company bears 100 percent of the financial risks.
 Selling directly to consumers requires impeccable documentation and tax records due to the increased likelihood of an audit.
 The startup cost for direct distribution will also be much higher depending on the necessity to purchase delivery trucks, equipment, warehouses, etc. This cost generally pays off down the road, but requires significant capital upfront.

-When it comes to selling products online, it’s important that the customer’s shopping cart show instant, accurate sales tax calculations — which need to be monitored for current rates and taxation rules.
+When it comes to selling products online, the customer’s shopping cart must show instant, accurate sales tax calculations — which need to be monitored for current rates and taxation rules.
 Final prices must also consider individual state taxes and exemptions.
 For this reason, many direct distributors purchase technology to automate their operational and financial processes to reduce error and labor costs.

 With indirect distribution, companies gain a significant competitive advantage.
 They gain access to an increased consumer base without the challenge of getting the customer through the door.
 This grants them more time to focus on their product, their customer base, and increasing the range of their target consumer.
 The startup cost will be lower, and the relationship generally makes the process much simpler for the distributor.
 Additionally, since sales tax is only required to be paid once, selling to third-party distributers will likely lead to an exemption of sales tax under the resale exemption.

 While having access to a third-party’s logistics and system planning has its benefits, utilizing a retailer or wholesaler has its price.
 Outside costs like commissions, broker fees, and allowances can greatly affect the bottom line.
 There is also a constraint on the company’s freedom to set prices.
 Companies need to factor in these costs and ultimately weigh them with the benefits.